Richard “RC” Elliott - Enquirer Democrat

 In addition to his parents and wife, RC was preceded in death by sisters, Roberta and Maxine, and brothers, Charles, Jerome, and Bobbie.

-Visitation will be held Friday, Dec.
-6, at Kravanya Funeral Home, Bunker Hill, from 9 to 11 a.m.
-Funeral services will be held Friday, Dec.
-6 at 11 a.m. at Kravanya Funeral Home, Bunker Hill.
+Visitation was Dec.
+6, at Kravanya Funeral Home, Bunker Hill.
+Funeral services were held Dec.
+6 at Kravanya Funeral Home, Bunker Hill.

-Burial will be at Bunker Hill Cemetery, Bunker Hill.
+Burial was at Bunker Hill Cemetery, Bunker Hill.
 Memorials may be made to donor’s choice.
 Kravanya Funeral Home, Bunker Hill, is in charge.
 Anyone wishing to send an online condolence may do so at www.kravanyafuneral.com.